 Here are key points about adaptability:

-• It involves being open to change and embracing it as an opportunity for growth.
+- It involves being open to change, embracing it as an opportunity for growth.

-• Adaptability is a skill that can be used by various people, including professionals, students, and individuals facing personal challenges.
+- It is a skill that can be used across various settings, including professional, academic, and interpersonal.

 How does adaptability work?